upfrontjs/framework/docs/helpers/readme.md

 The `retry` method is a helper to retry a promise function a number of times if the promise rejects.
 The function takes 3 arguments:
  - `fn` - The function to retry
  - `maxRetries` (default: 3) - The number of times to retry.
+You may specify an array of timeouts as a shorthand for specifying the `maxRetries` and `timeout` arguments.
+If it is an array, the `timeout` argument will be ignored.
- - `delay` (default: 0) - The delay in milliseconds between retries.
+ - `timeout` (default: 0) - The delay in milliseconds between retries.
 If the delay has been set to `0`, the function will run again as soon as the promise rejects.
 This could also be a function that accepts the current retry count and returns the delay.
+ - `errorCheck` - An optional function that accepts the error and returns a boolean to determine whether to retry or not.

 ```js
 import { retry } from '@upfrontjs/framework';